” In Quest of The Otter.

 The name Idukki is derived from the Malayalam word idukku, loosely translated and could mean corner or cleft. it is a name well chosen because across the entire district, valleys, and villages are wedged between hills with altitudes varying from 2500 feet to over 5000 feet above sea level.

 Forests and wildlife abound in Idukki about 2500 square kilometers of its total 5061 square kilometers is reserved forest, much of which is home to a variety of flora and fauna.
 These forests are a source of teak wood, rosewood, and sandalwood.
 There are eleven peaks in Idukki that exceed a height of 6000 feet above sea level.
 Idukki is also associated with power generation. about 60 percent of Kerala’s power needs are met by the hydroelectric power station at Moolamattam, the biggest in the state.
 In this power station, there are huge generators with a total capacity of 780MW.
 After generating electricity the water flows through a 4000 feet long tunnel to a tributary of the Thodupuzha River.
 The Moolamattam power station is a joint Indo-Canadian project, 40 Kilometers from Idukki, and permission can be obtained to visit the underground powerhouse and tunnel.

 Cheruthoni is the area around the Idukki and Cheruthoni dams near Painavu.
 At 3917 feet above sea level on a clear day, one can see even faraway Kochi.
 Cheruthoni can be reached only by jeep.
 The Kerala State Electricity Board, which is in charge of the dams, rents out boats for the tow-hours cruise between Cheruthoni and Kulamavu.

 The Cheeyappara and Valara waterfalls are located between Neriamangalam and Adimali on the Kochi Madurai Highway.
 The Cheeyappara waterfall makes a graceful descent over seven steps chiseled into the rock face. it is also a great place for trekking with a number of trails, not too steep or thickly forested, taking off into the hills.
-Cochin airport to Munnar travel on the way first Local sightseeing for Tourister.
+Cochin airport to Munnar travels on the way first Local sightseeing for Tourister.
 Cochin airport to one-hour travel distance and a short tea break point.
 Tourist Taxi You can park near the waterfalls.